 – How to identify and avoid bad auditions or agents – Skills for handling tough demo calls – How to prepare for jobs in various media formats – How to handle difficult clients over the phone or in person, and much more.

-10. Voice-over classes can help you develop your voiceover style
+10. Voice over classes can help you develop your narration and acting style

 The goal of a coach in a voice acting class is to guide students on the direction they want their career to go in so that they are moving forward toward their goals, not just treading water or wasting time.
 For many new voice actors, this is the first time they have been able to work with a professional closely in order to learn their craft.
 They have usually only had help from friends and family or tried online tutorials.